 At Nashville Ballet since 2007

+Originally from Guam, Chris Butler started dancing at the age of 12 under the guidance of John Grensback.
 After high school he continued on to the Houston Ballet Academy, SUNY-Purchase College and Central Pennsylvania Youth Ballet under the tutelage of Marcia Dale Weary and Darla Hoover until he joined Ballet Austin II in 2006, where he worked with Stephen Mills, Thaddeus Davis and Thang Dao.